WhiteUsagi18/SQL-Injection-POST-request/SQLInjectionTutorial/SQLinjection.md

 ![image 2](./img/image2.png)

 Based on how the code wrote, we know that the page is vulnerable to sql injection.
-Another way to identify is by inserting a single quote `'` in the input field.
+Another way to identify is by inserting a special character like single quote `'` in the input field.
 Then you will see there is an error respond on the page.

 ![image 3](./img/image3.png)